64Notes/64notes.com/_posts/2012-11-19-the-secret-path.markdown

 **The more you know, the more you know that you don't know.**

 I find it funny when my friends doing MBA ask me for that 5 years plan for [my business](http://webmutiny.in).
-Business don't work that ways - [you can't tell about next 5 days let alone 5 years!](link to talk)
+Business don't work that ways - [you cannot tell about next 5 days let alone 5 years](http://ecorner.stanford.edu/authorMaterialInfo.html?mid=2334)!

 Oh and that's true for life as well -